yetanotherco/aligned_layer/README_SEND_PROOFS.md

 ```

 This commands also allows the usage of the flags:
-- `--conn` to specify the address of the Batcher Payment Service smart contract.
+- `--batcher_addr` to specify the address of the Batcher Payment Service smart contract.
 - `--rpc` to specify the rpc url to be used.
 - `--chain` to specify the chain id to be used.
 - Note: `--amount` flag parameter must be with the shown format, followed by the `ether` keyword to specify how many ethers you wish to deposit to the batcher.